City Related After-Hours Emergency

 Please help keep the waterways on or along your property clean and free from any debris that may impede the flow of the water.
+Please do not blow or rake lawn clippings, leaves, or other debris in to the gutters or ditches.
 Thank you.

 Construction or repairing of buildings, Pile drivers, Hammers, Yelling, Shouting, Radios, subwoofers, Power Lawn Mowers, and Snow blowers, etc. All shall be prohibited between the hours of ten (10:00) p.m. and six (6:00) a.m. the following day, local prevailing time, except in case of urgent necessity in the interest of public health and safety, and then only with a permit from the city.